Compression Socks for Nurses

 Keep it fun!

 Nurses are well-known for dressing in fun scrubs and bringing joy to their workplaces everyday.
 Especially in pediactrics where a little extra fun can go a long way.
-Cute compression socks can add a little pizazz to the usual getup and are easy to match with a wide variety of colors.
+Cute compression socks can add a little pizazz to your scrubs and are easy to match with a wide variety of colors.
 Plus, you know what they say, “look good, feel good!”

 Jennifer Mayo, RN, shares why compression socks are an integral part of her work wardrobe.